Getting Started

 Sponsor Guidelines

 When preparing your proposal, be sure to read the sponsor guidelines thoroughly.
 Requirements for the narrative, budget and other required components will be included in the guidelines.
-Look for webinars of FAQs offered by the agency to clarify important elements of the proposal.
+Look for webinars or FAQs offered by the agency to clarify important elements of the proposal.

 Writing Tips

 • Avoid the use of weak words.
-Instead of “we hope…,” “we might…”or “we may…”, consider stronger formulations such as “we expect…” It is also a good idea to identify contingency plans if a portion of the research does not pan out as expected.
+Instead of “we hope…,” “we might…,” or “we may…,” consider stronger formulations such as “we expect…” It is also a good idea to identify contingency plans if a portion of the research does not pan out as expected.

 • Obey the Three Cs—Concise, Clear and Complete (Bourne & Chalupa, see Useful Links)